Revision 22-3; Effective July 1, 2022

 - written client statement of estimated earnings or receipts for goods and services provided.

-Note: If collateral contacts or documentary information do not verify the income and expenses, use Form H1049.
+Note: If collateral contacts or documented information does not verify the income and expenses, use Form H1049.

 Unemployment Compensation